maisagil/lambda-qi/README.md

 # Simple Rust Experiment

-Trying to make a FGTS balance API with the QI-TECH in aws-lambda.
+Trying to make a FGTS balance API with the QI-TECH in rust.